Wednesday, March 26 (Noon - 6:30 p.m.) -- Workforce Development

 Opening Panel: Today's Workforce Landscape

 Today's talent and career ecosystem is full of complexities, and the pace of change remains rapid.
-Our first panel discussion has a cadre of experts and thought leaders to share data, experiences, and observations about today's workforce landscape.
+Join this cadre of experts and thought leaders who will share data, experiences, and observations that collectively depict the opportunities, imperatives, and challenges in today's workforce landscape.

 Maria Flynn